 - Can the publishing industry move beyond and evolve from the long-standing assumption the target reader is “white?”

-PEN America President Ayad Akhtar, writer, editor, and publisher Roxane Gay, author Min Jin Lee, and publishing veteran Erroll McDonald will anchor the discussion, with PEN America CEO Suzanne Nossel moderating, and more panelists to be announced.
-The audience will have the opportunity to join in the discussion and continue the conversation in a post-event reception.
+PEN America President Ayad Akhtar gave opening remarks.
+Writer, editor, and publisher Roxane Gay, author Min Jin Lee, publishing veteran Erroll McDonald, and writer and editor Chris Beha anchored the discussion, with PEN America CEO Suzanne Nossel moderating.
+The audience had the opportunity to join in the discussion and continue the conversation in a post-event reception.

-This Town Hall will take place as part of PEN America’s statutory Annual General Meeting (AGM) and attendance is limited to PEN America Members in good standing.
-New and members can attend by joining today, using the discount code AGM2022 for 20% off Professional Membership.
+This Town Hall took place as part of PEN America’s statutory Annual General Meeting (AGM) and attendance was limited to PEN America Members in good standing.
+New and members could attend by joining today, using the discount code AGM2022 for 20% off Professional Membership.
 Please direct any questions regarding membership to [email protected].

-Additional accommodations can be made available upon request.
+Additional accommodations could be made available upon request.

 Roxane Gay is an author and cultural critic whose writing is unmatched and widely revered.
 Her work garners international acclaim for its reflective, no-holds-barred exploration of feminism and social criticism.
 With a deft eye on modern culture, she brilliantly critiques its ebb and flow with both wit and ferocity.
 Words like “courage,” “humor,” and “smart” are frequently deployed when describing Roxane.
 Her collection of essays, Bad Feminist, is universally considered the quintessential exploration of modern feminism.
 NPR named it one of the best books of the year and Salon declared the book “trailblazing.”
 Her powerful debut novel, An Untamed State, was long listed for the Flaherty-Dunnan First Novel Prize.
 Her latest book Hunger: A Memoir of (My) Body is a painstaking examination of body image.
 Roxane is a contributing op-ed writer for The New York Times, co-editor of PANK and was the non-fiction editor at The Rumpus.